 - While horses are extremely hardy and powerful creatures, even they have their limits that may not always be apparent to a new rider.
 Overweight passengers, placing an excess of saddlebags on the animal or having several riders at once may cause excessive and dangerous strain on your horse’s back depending on the weight added.
 Avoid putting more strain on your animal than it can handle.

-- While it’s unlikely due to a horse’s normally active lifestyle, a horse that is overfed and under-exercised can grow fat, which will also cause a similar strain on the animal’s musculoskeletal system - as well as its heart.
+- While it’s quite unlikely, given a typical horse’s active lifestyle, a horse that is overfed and under-exercised can grow fat, which will also cause a similar strain on the animal’s musculoskeletal system - as well as its heart.

 - Chronic inflammation of the joints is the key cause of arthritis in horses.
-Be sure to check your animal every day for signs of swelling in key areas such as the legs, knees and neck, as adjustments to the horse’s lifestyle along with treatments from your local vet can potentially alleviate this before it takes on a more permanent form.
+Be sure to check your animal every day for signs of swelling in key areas such as the legs, knees, and neck, as adjustments to the horse’s lifestyle along with treatments from your local vet can potentially alleviate this before it takes a toll on their longevity.

-We highly recommend using a special supplement such as AniForte® Joint Force Supplement to help keep your horse in top condition.
 Containing over 160 active ingredients, AniForte® Joint Force Supplement is an ideal addition to your pet’s diet.
 It helps preserve mobility and flexibility in the joints, as well as increasing bloodflow - a very important aspect of your pet’s wellbeing as horses can easily suffer circulatory problems.
 It also offers pain relief, and is capable of aiding both digestion and metabolism.